solidrock-technology/docs/docs/releases/roadmap.md

 Upcoming planned and in-progress features for Solidrock!

 -   Adding Apple Pay and Google Pay options to booking payment pages
--   Add the ability to sell Ticket & Extra bundles
 -   Front of House: Allow creating 'Meetings' for venues
 -   Front of House: Allow setting venue capactiy and indicating within check-in pages the live progress towards this capacity
 -   'Places': Allocating groups, orders and tickets to spceific areas/zones/villages within an event